Brilliant Legacy: Synopsis

 Eun-sung asked for help from several of her friends, including Hyung-jin, who avoided her because she was no longer rich.
 She managed to find a job at a nightclub with the help of her friend, Hye-ri.
 At the nightclub, Eun-sung met Hyung-jin's upperclassman, Park Joon-se (Bae Soo-bin), who was shocked to see her working there.
 She also met Hwan, who caused her to lose contact with Eun-woo.
 Realizing that Eun-woo was missing, Eun-sung was devastated and tried searching for her brother but to no avail.
-With the help of Hye-ri and Joon-se, Eun-sung rented a small room and started a small dumplings stall while continuing her search for Eun-woo.
+With the help of Hye-ri and Joon-se, Eun-sung rented a small room and started a small dumpling stall while continuing her search for Eun-woo.

 Meanwhile, Sook-ja became deeply disappointed in her grandson as Hwan had no direction in life and did not know how to cherish her company and employees.
 While pondering over what to do about her grandson, Sook-ja visited a neighborhood that she used to live in when she was poor and encountered Eun-sung, who was selling dumplings.
-Sook-ja encountered an accident and received help from Eun-sung.
-Seeing that Eun-sung tried her best to take care of her even when she could not afford her own daily expenses, Sook-ja was touched by Eun-sung's compassion.
+Sook-ja had an accident and received help from Eun-sung.
+Seeing that Eun-sung had tried her best to take care of her even when she could not afford her own daily expenses, Sook-ja was touched by Eun-sung's compassion.
 She brought Eun-sung home, then announced to her family that Eun-sung was going to live with them and that she was going to appoint Eun-sung as the heir of her food company, if she could raise the profits of the sinking second branch by 20%.